+4.1.
 Who is responsible for determining who needs vetting?

-While Horse Sport Ireland is appointed by the National Vetting Bureau as the 'relevant organisation' it is the responsibility of each Affiliate Body to determine what personnel in their organisation need to be vetted to comply with the Act.
-Horse Sport Ireland is responsible for ensuring members and individuals operating at national level are vetted in accordance with this policy
+While Horse Sport Ireland is appointed by the National Vetting Bureau as the 'relevant organisation' and HSI liaises with NISF on Access NI applications, it is the responsibility of each Affiliate Body to determine what personnel in their organisation need to be vetted to comply with this policy.

+Horse Sport Ireland is responsible for ensuring members and individuals operating at national level are vetted in accordance with this policy.

+4.2.
 Who is required to be vetted?

 All persons applying for a role that provides an opportunity for unsupervised access to children must undergo the vetting process.
-These positions are referred to as undertaking relevant work or activity (NVB) defined in the National Vetting Bureau (Children and Vulnerable Adults) Act 2012 to 2016.
+These positions with respect to Garda Vetting are referred to as undertaking relevant work or activity (NVB) defined in the National Vetting Bureau (Children and Vulnerable Adults) Act 2012 to 2016.
+AccessNI checks must be completed for those individuals from HSI or any of our Affiliates in Regulated Activity in Northern Ireland.

-Individuals who must be vetted are those applying for positions including but not limited to the following:
+Individuals who must be vetted are those applying for positions including but not limited to the list of roles included in Appendix 1 of this policy.
+HSI reserves the right to amend this list from time to time.